 General Description and Program Goals

-The Master of Arts in Counseling Psychology degree is a two year program that provides in-depth course work for those who wish to be equipped with counseling competence needed to assist Christian individuals and families both in and out of the local church context.
-The degree program requires 47 semester credits.
-As many as 23 semester credits of graduate work may be transferred from another institution.
+World Mission University offers a Master of Arts in Counseling Psychology requiring 47 semester hours of credit.
+This program is a two year program that provides in-depth course work for those who wish to be equipped with counseling competence needed to assist Christian individuals and families both in and out of the local church context.
 It is a non-licensure program, which is not designed to fulfill the California state requirements for licensure.

 Learning Outcome: